British Dog Names

 Here's a world map showing the popularity in each country of british dog names.

 Who'd have thought?!
-Some of the countries you might not have thought about that LOVE british dog names are Brunei, Georgia and Kosovo.
+Some of the countries you might not have thought about that LOVE british dog names are Brunei, Georgia and Kazakhstan.

-On the flip, PupNames data shows there's not much interest in Lithuania, China and Singapore.
+On the flip, PupNames data shows there's not much interest in Lithuania, Singapore and China.

 Comments icon Comments (0)